Davidfrank1999/Davidfrank1999/README.md

 # 💫 About Me:
-Hai there <br>This is David.<br>Passionate microbiologist, computational biologist, and biostatistician dedicated to advancing data-driven insights in the life sciences.<br>Proven skills in isolating biosurfactant-producing bacteria, sustainable nanoparticle synthesis, and applying statistical rigor to enhance biological understanding.<br>Skilled in bioinformatics tools, statistical modeling, and machine learning.
+Hai there <br>This is David.<br>Passionate microbiologist, computational biologist, and biostatistician dedicated to advancing data-driven insights in the life sciences.
+Proven skills in isolating biosurfactant-producing bacteria, sustainable nanoparticle synthesis, and applying statistical rigor to enhance biological understanding.
+Skilled in bioinformatics tools, statistical modeling, and machine learning.
 Seeking impactful opportunities to merge biological insights with statistical excellence.<br>

 ## 🌐 Socials: